vincentchoqueuse/datascience_cheatsheet/docs/python/data_science/plotly.md

 ## Layout Customization

-You can customize the plot by calling the `update_layout` method of the Figure object.
+The `update_layout()` method allows to customize the layout of the plot, including adding a title, axis labels, and adjusting the font and tick marks.

 ```python
 # Create a plot